-Sandy: Briefly describe Restorative Yoga and how it is distinctive from other yoga approaches?
+Sandy: How is Restorative Yoga distinctive from other yoga approaches?

 Sandy: Isn’t Restorative Yoga all about lounging about on blankets and falling asleep – how is that yoga?

-Neal and Karla: A question at the centre of Yoga is: Who am I?
+Neal: A question at the centre of Yoga is: Who am I?
 So with Restorative Yoga, one could inquire: Who am I when I am rested?
-When I am less stressed?
-When I slow down?
+Who am I when I am less stressed?
+Who am I when I slow down?
 Who is it that emerges from a place of deep relaxation?
 How do I respond to life from this more settled place within me?

 I also see Restorative Yoga (and Yoga in general) as meditation (asana as a movement meditation), an opportunity to be present with ourselves.
 And … perhaps there is nothing wrong with lounging about on blankets and falling asleep … maybe we all need to do more of that!
 Our pets are masters of Restorative Yoga!